Skip to main content

 Survey

-The Phase 1 survey regarding current transportation needs on E. Main Street (Route 11) between Lee Highway (Route 11) and Tyler Avenue (Route 177) was completed in June.
-The study team will use the input obtained from the public to better focus on solutions and develop alternatives to address the identified needs.
+The Phase 2 survey regarding proposed alternatives for the E. Main Street (Route 11) corridor between Lee Highway (Route 11) and Tyler Avenue (Route 177) in the City of Radford was completed in December 2025.
+The study team will use the input obtained from the public as it refines the alternatives and performs planning-level cost estimation before selecting the preferred alternative(s) to address the identified needs.

 Study Partners